LETTERKENNY teenager Anna Hennessy made a big splash in the pool at the Northern Ireland Disability Games in Newry last weekend.

 The aim is to encourage people to befriend someone with Down Syndrome, saying that it’s easy to be friends with someone by treating them like anyone else.

-The Dillon family from Letterkenny will be raising money for the Irish Kidney Association, an organisation that has supported...
+The Dillon family will be raising money for the Irish Kidney Association, an organisation that has supported and helped...